How Does it Feel to Keep an Urn for Ashes in the Home?

 Linda cared for Ed for over a year in his terminally ill condition.
 She started preparing for a life without him that began her journey toward closure.
 When death finally came, she witnessed Ed’s release from physical suffering.

-The urn with Ed’s ashes was placed in her home.
+The urn with Ed’s ashes was placed in the home that he and Linda had shared together.
 Linda and her family experienced it as a beautiful reminder to celebrate his life, knowing his spirit was now free of a body overtaken with illness.
 When the hospital bed was finally removed from the living room, she was able to recapture memories of Ed full of life.
 Linda explained that living in their home doesn’t bring sadness, but joy.
 This is the space where so many happy moments were shared among family and friends.

 Linda displays the keepsake urn in her china cabinet.
 Around the urn are family pictures and cherished memorabilia collected through the years.